 The Things We Do For Friends

 Hirozaki sighed as he stood in line at the customs counter in the Kansas City International Airport.
 He was getting strange looks from the people around him.
 Dressed in a gray yakata, his white hair pulled back with a hair tie.
-His blue eyes glazed some after such a long trip.
+His silver eyes glazed some after such a long trip.
 He simply nodded to those who continued to stare at him and smiled.
 When he reached the counter, the officer asked him all the usual questions.
 He had only dared bring what he wore.
 Anything else he intended to buy as needed while he was visiting here.
 His friend Ikuro watched from a distance.
 He shook his head.
 He understood people watching his friend, it was strange to see someone dress as traditionally as he chose to.
 Even growing up, Hirozaki refused to dress in western attire.
 From a young age he had explained to Ikuro his reasoning behind it.
 Tradition was important.
 And choosing to forget be it for convenience or to look cool was disrespectful to those who came before us.
 So Ikuro was not surprised when his friend became a dedicated historian.
 And later a renowned professor.
 He expected his students to attend class in traditional attire lest they lose grade points.
 The ones who chose to refuse to abide by that rule, were given a list of more liberal professors whose classes had openings.
 This allowed them to be transferred to someone who thought the same at they did.

 Hirozaki sighed as he joined his friend.
 And glared at him for a moment.
 “Tell me again why you wanted me to come all the way here?”
 He asks, his voice tired.
 Ikuro chuckled.
 “I thought it might do you some good to get away from home and experience something new.”
 Hirozaki stopped then.
 “If that’s all, then I’ll just go back right now.”
 He said with a smirk.
 Ikuro rolled his eyes, “Come on, I’ll tell you on the way to my place.”
 Hirozaki followed him.
 As they began driving back to Lawrence, Ikuro explained to him that there was a festival scheduled on the campus of the local university.
-An american friend of his who was also a history professor, complained that the students knew nothing about traditional values.
+An American friend of his who was also a history professor, complained that the students knew nothing about traditional values.
 They were so focused on social justice that they regularly failed their exams.
 As a history professor, he did his best to teach the students that if history was forgotten, then the darkest parts of history would repeat themselves.
 The majority of his students would snicker and simply return to their phones.

 So he decided to bring in an expert, hoping that hearing history from someone much older and more experienced would be beneficial.
 Ikuro smiled.
 “The Professor was able to procure funding to pay you for your time and travel.”
 Hirozaki shook his head again.
 “For how long exactly?”
 He asked.
 “He didn’t tell me.
 He said he wanted to work out a timeline with you and go from there.”
 Hirozaki leaned back and closed his eyes.
 As soon as he had dozed off, he felt the car pull in and come to a stop.
 Ikuro turned off the car and got out.
 Hirosaki got out and followed his friend into his home.
 It was a simple two bedroom apartment.
 Ikuro waited, expecting to hear how westernized he was, but Hirozaki seemed to be to tired to complain.
 At least for now.
 He was shown to his own room.
 Ikuro had at least taken the time to give his friend a traditional place to rest.
 A tatami mat lay on the floor as well as a small table.
 He undressed and lay down with a content sigh.
 This city was so noisy.
 People were in a rush to get where they needed to go.
 He knew that there were Americans that did enjoy nature and the country side in their own way.
 But to him, living in a remote village where it seemed as though all time had stood still, was the best way to live.